TripleTen experts

 Paying upfront

 We’re not surprising anyone by including this, but it deserves mention.
-Paying upfront is by far the cheapest way to cover your bootcamp tuition — $9,700 for our Software Engineering program.
-By handling the cost in one lump sum, you can save up to $2,300.
+Paying upfront is by far the cheapest way to cover your bootcamp tuition — $11,350 for our Software Engineering program.
+By handling the cost in one lump sum, you can save a significant amount of money.
 In addition, this approach means you won’t have to potentially take on debt, which, depending on your situation, could be difficult or affect your credit score.

 Pros Cons